pierre-lgb/slashwriter/README.md

 ### Stopping Supabase

-To stop supabase server, run `supabase stop` (or `npx supabase start` if supabase-cli has been installed with npm)
+To stop supabase server, run `supabase stop` (or `npx supabase stop` if supabase-cli has been installed with npm)